 Essentially, a project manager takes on the responsibility of initiating, designing, planning, controlling, executing, monitoring, and closing a project.
 Project managers are typically tasked with handling responsibilities such as:

-How to Become a Project Manager with No Experience
+How to Become a Project Manager without a Degree

-Having no direct experience in being a project manager shouldn’t be a problem if you’re considering this career path.
+So the question is can i be a project manager with no experience?
+Having no direct experience in being a project manager isn't a show stopper if you’re considering this career path.

 In fact, your experience in other industries could help jumpstart your career in project management.
 You should also look for opportunities where you can work alongside experienced project managers and learn from them.